grabas/obsidian/Frameworks/Symfony/Compiler Pass.md

     }
 ```

 Now we have a flexible and easily expandable solution.
-To add a new process just define it and specify which type it accepts under the interface.
+To add a new process just create a class implementing the interface, define the process and specify which type it accepts.
+EZ!
 Best paired with RabbitMQ Consumer so the interactions are queued properly :)

 ### Template